visgl/tsc/developer-process/publish-checklist.md

 4. Test the branch by running `npm run test` and website examples.

-5. Update CHANGELOG.md, making sure all commits and PRs merged after release are recorded properly:
+5. Update CHANGELOG.md, making sure all commits and PRs merged after the last release are recorded properly. **Only commits that affect the published content on NPM should be included**, for example changes to the source code, transpile configurations, and package.json.
 <div align="center">
   <div>
     <img src="https://raw.github.com/visgl/deck.gl-data/master/images/dev-docs/publish-guideline/image4.png" />